What is the Washington Integrated Care Assessment (WA-ICA)?

 - A multi-disciplinary team (including patients) with dedicated time

 - Linkages to community and social services

-The Integration Assessment Workgroup, a collaboration of ACHs, MCOs, and HCA, have been working together since July 2020 to identify the WA-ICA and create an implementation plan.
-HealthierHere, the ACH for King County has been contracted to provide backbone support for the statewide implementation.
+The Integration Assessment Workgroup, a collaboration of ACHs, MCOs, and HCA, worked together to identify the WA-ICA and create an implementation plan.

 The following organizations support the Washington Integrated Care Assessment (WA-ICA):

 - Which version is best for my site?